- J.D. - University of Virginia, Charlottesville, VA

 - Ninth Circuit Court of Appeals

-Gary Torrell is a partner in Hooper, Lundy & Bookman's Business Department.
+Gary Torrell is a partner in Hooper, Lundy & Bookman's Business Department and Co-Chair of the Health Care Financial Restructuring Practice Group.
 He has over 30 years of legal and business experience with a focus on business and finance, real estate, and creditors' rights.
 Mr. Torrell has a tradition of providing clients sophisticated business and legal advice coupled with a reasonable fee structure to provide exceptional value.
 He is both a transactional lawyer and a litigator, which makes his clients feel protected and prepared for virtually any circumstance.

 Mr. Torrell has five published decisions; four representing creditors and one representing a famous entertainer in bankruptcy.

 - Represented group of shareholders/creditors in connection with chapter 11 bankruptcy of waterpark facility; major law firm represented the debtor.
 Defeated claim objections filed by another creditor and facilitated debtor’s successful plan confirmation.

 - Represented major shareholder and CEO of home improvement retailer in connection with retailer’s chapter 11 case.

 - Represented the buyer of two operating hospitals in Los Angeles in a Section 363 bankruptcy sale as part of the Promise Healthcare chapter 11 case in Wilmington, Delaware.